Here are the top Institutional holders of Vishay Intertechnology Inc. (VSH) shares

 Sponsored

-The stock witnessed a 13.04% loss in the last 1 month and extending the period to 3 months gives it a 13.40%, and is 5.38% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.47% over the week and 2.18% over the month.
+The stock witnessed a -7.83% loss in the last 1 month and extending the period to 3 months gives it a -3.70%, and is -14.17% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.22% over the week and 2.71% over the month.

 Vishay Intertechnology Inc. (VSH) Analyst Forecasts